gargdhawal05/To-Do-List/README.md

 - **Remove Task:** Tasks can be removed from the list by clicking on the delete icon next to each task.
 - **Mark Completed:** Users can mark tasks as completed by clicking on the task.
 Completed tasks are visually distinguished with a strikethrough.
 - **Responsive Design:** The application is designed to be responsive and works well on various screen sizes.

-## Getting Started

-To run this To-Do List application locally: